-Twitch Interactive is a subsidiary of Amazon.com, Inc. based in the United States of America, and operates twitch.tv, a live video streaming service.
-According to Forbes, in January 2020 Twitch owned 73% of the streaming market share, with YouTube, Facebook, and the now-defunct Mixer owning most of the remaining market share.
+According to Forbes, in January 2020, Twitch owned 73% of the streaming market share, with YouTube, Facebook, and the now-defunct Mixer owning most of the remaining market share.
 As of reports in 2022, Twitch owned 78.6% of the market share.

 Origins of Twitch

-In February 2014, the crowdsourced stream Twitch Plays Pokémon, in which users controlled /Pokémon Red/ through chat messages, went viral, and Twitch grew rapidly.
+In February 2014, the crowdsourced stream Twitch Plays Pokémon, in which users controlled /Pokémon Red/ through chat messages, went viral, and Twitch viewership multiplied.
 By mid-February, Twitch Plays Pokémon reached 6.5 million total views, and Twitch earned the attention of the major players of Silicon Valley.

 When Was Twitch Purchased By Amazon?

-After an unsuccessful bid by Google to purchase Twitch, Amazon.com, Inc. purchased the platform that had been renamed Twitch Interactive in August 2014 for $970 million, the same month that Twitch Interactive shuttered Justin.tv for good to focus its resources and brand on Twitch.
+After an unsuccessful bid by Google to purchase Twitch, Amazon.com, Inc. purchased the platform that had been renamed Twitch Interactive in August 2014 for $970 million.
+The same month Twitch Interactive shuttered Justin.tv for good to focus its resources and brand on Twitch.

 Who Runs Twitch?

-Emmett Shear continued as Chief Executive Officer after Amazon’s acquisition of Twitch Interactive.
-In January of 2018, Shear was joined by Sara Clemens as Chief Operating Officer but has now been replaced by Kevin Lin.
+Emmett Shear continued as Chief Executive Officer after Amazon acquired Twitch Interactive.
+In January 2018, Emmett Shear was joined by Sara Clemens as Chief Operating Officer but has now been replaced by Kevin Lin.
 Clemens’ past experience included LinkedIn, Microsoft, and Pandora.

 How Twitch Has Changed Since Amazon Purchased It

-Since Amazon’s acquisition, Twitch has experienced steady growth, and have made several acquisitions themselves through the years.
+Since Amazon’s acquisition, Twitch has experienced steady growth and several acquisitions through the years.
 Twitch acquired GoodGame Agency in 2014 (although by the end of 2016, Amazon had divested it), Curse, Inc. in 2016, ClipMine in 2017, and Internet Games Database in 2019.

-With the rise of competitors such as Mixer, Facebook Gaming, and Youtube’s increased focus on live content, Twitch began signing top streamers to exclusivity deals.
+With the rise of competitors such as Facebook Gaming and YouTube Gaming, Twitch began signing top streamers to exclusivity deals.
 The deals were in part a reaction to Mixer, Microsoft’s now-defunct Twitch rival, signing exclusivity deals with Tyler “Ninja” Blevins and Michael “Shroud” Grzesiek, pulling them away from the Twitch platform.

 While exclusivity deals and DMCA strikes have hurt Twitch’s overall reputation among its community members, the platform continues to thrive.
 As of this writing, Twitch boasts a daily viewership of about 15 million people tuning in to watch gaming streams.

 How Much is Twitch Worth?